• What is Copywriting?

 • About Us

 Many so-called copywriting gurus will tell you that the path to success is to proclaim a niche right away.
-Today, I’m going to explain to you exactly why that’s 100% wrong and potentially damaging to your career (and then explain what you should do instead).
-Read on…
+But that advice is 100% wrong and, worse, it’s potentially damaging to your career.
+Read on to hear why and find out what you should do instead.

 This is certainly not the first time I’ve gotten this question; I’m pretty sure some copywriting teachers hang their hats on the “niche” advice as if it’s some kind of magic key to success.